ambks94/amirbeck.com/README.md

 props, and structure.
 It is the same practice I lead at Lumanu, design to code where the system compounds instead of resetting every screen.

-**Animated with AI.** Motion is CSS only and deliberately restrained.
-A load time stagger animates transform, never opacity, so every word is legible on the first painted frame.
+**Motion.** Load-time stagger is CSS and animates transform, never opacity, so every word is legible on the first painted frame.
 Slow ambient drift on the illustrations.
 A scroll progress hairline.
-I prototyped the timing quickly with AI tools, then held it to a high bar.
+The mobile menu and image-load shimmer use Motion for React, with springs, stagger, and AnimatePresence so open and close stay interruptible.
+I prototyped the timing with AI tools, then held it to a high bar.
 All of it turns off under `prefers-reduced-motion`.

 ## Selected work

-- **Lumanu.** Lead design of a B2B2C payments platform.
-Redesigned the app from the ground up and personally coded ~90% of it.
-Pivoted company strategy from influencer marketing to payments.
+- **[Lumanu](https://amirbeck.com/lumanu).** Lead design of a B2B2C payments platform.
+  Lead the design through the company strategy pivot from influencer marketing to payments.
-- **SkySlope.** Improved UX across DigiSign, Forms, and Breeze, and led Breeze from concept through launch.
-Cut digital signing mistakes by ~50%.
+- **[SkySlope](https://amirbeck.com/skyslope).** Improved UX across DigiSign, Forms, and Breeze, and led Breeze from concept through launch.
-- **Granate.** Led product design for a grief support app. ~25% drop in onboarding drop off, and a ~30% lift in weekly engagement.
+- **[Granate](https://amirbeck.com/granate).** Led product design for a grief support app.

-- **EasyPeady.** Designed and launched a standalone real estate form app in one quarter, built alongside engineering.
+- **[EasyPeady](https://amirbeck.com/easypeady).** Designed and launched a standalone real estate form app in one quarter, built alongside engineering.
 It became the groundwork for Breeze.

 ## Stack

-Next.js 15, React 19, TypeScript, CSS Modules, self hosted Google Fonts, deployed on Vercel.
+Next.js 16, React 19, TypeScript, CSS Modules, Motion, Lucide, self hosted Google Fonts, deployed on Vercel.
 Figma, Code Connect, Figma MCP, and design tokens on the design side.

 ## Contact